 A study of the principles and applications of how knowledge or skill is acquired.
 Learning as it relates to cognition, emotion, physiology, decision making, behavior, and experience will be analyzed.
 The major learning theories and their respective underlying presuppositions will be contrasted from a biblical perspective.
-Spring.
+Fall of odd-numbered years.
 Prerequisite: 9 hours in psychology, including PSYC 1301.